quiquee/obc-docs/api/Openchain API.md

 }
 ```

-The response to deploy and invoke requests is either a message containing a confirmation of successful execution or an error, containing a reason for the failure.
-The response to a deployment request also contains the assigned chaincode name, which is to be used in subsequent invocation and query transactions.
-The response to a query request depends on the chaincode implementation.

-An example of a valid ChaincodeSpec message is shown below.
+An example of a valid ChaincodeSpec message for a deployment transaction is shown below.
 The 'path' parameter specifies the location of the chaincode in the filesystem.
 Eventually, we imagine that the 'path' will represent a location on GitHub.

 ```
 {
     "type": "GOLANG",
     "chaincodeID":{
-      "path":"github.com/openblockchain/obc-peer/openchain/example/chaincode/chaincode_example01",
+        "path":"github.com/openblockchain/obc-peer/openchain/example/chaincode/chaincode_example02"
+    },
+    "ctorMsg": {
+        "function":"init",
+        "args":["a", "100", "b", "200"]
     }
   }
 ```

-An example of a valid ChaincodeInvocationSpec message is shown below.
+An example of a valid ChaincodeInvocationSpec message for an invocation transaction is shown below.
 Consult [chaincode.proto](https://github.com/openblockchain/obc-peer/blob/master/protos/chaincode.proto) for more information.

 ```
 {